 The typical recovery after gynaecomastia surgery is between 10 days to 2 weeks, with most patients able to return to work and resume light activities by the end of the first week.
 Initially, patients are advised to avoid strenuous movements to ensure proper healing.
 After two weeks, many men can start to resume normal daily activities, although vigorous exercise should still be postponed.

 Most patients are cleared for normal exercise by the 3-4 week mark, with most swelling and bruising resolved by this time.
 Pain and tightness are common for the first 2-3 days post-surgery, but these can be effectively managed with pain medication.
-Compression garments are recommended to minimize swelling and aid in the healing process.
+Compression garments are recommended to minimise swelling and aid in the healing process.

 Potential risks include bruising, bleeding, fluid collections, visible scarring, infections, deep vein thrombosis, and contour irregularities.